-Works of artistic wonder, seven unique rooms appear to float between pine trees in a peaceful northern Swedish forest above the Lule River.
+Works of artistic wonder, eight unique rooms appear to float between pine trees in a peaceful northern Swedish forest above the Lule River.
 The subject of numerous design books, all have been built sustainably, bringing guests even closer to nature.
 A separate dining area can be found in the retro-style Britta’s Pensionat.

 Tell me more